msschambach/kangajs/README.md

 #### .name

 The name of the record.
 Corresponds to the key of the record.

-#### .$db
+#### .$storage

-A reference to the BaseJS object that created it.
+A reference to the storage being used.

-Copyright 2014 Schambach Milimu <msshambach@hotmail.com>
+Copyright 2014 - 2020 Schambach Milimu <msshambach@hotmail.com>

 _Refer to LICENSE_